memfault/interrupt/_drafts/advanced-gdb.md

 ## Pretty Printers

 GDB Pretty Printers are essentially printing plugins that you can register with GDB.
-Everytime a value is printed in GDB, GDB will check to see if there are any registered pretty printers for that type, and will use it to print instead.
+Every time a value is printed in GDB, GDB will check to see if there are any registered pretty printers for that type, and will use it to print instead.

 For instance, imagine we have a `struct Uuid` type in our codebase. `